 - 1. You get to eat them sooner

-- 2. The later in the year the wetter the weather making it harder to harvest you potatoes in good (dry) conditions.
+- 2. The later in the year the wetter the weather making it harder to harvest your potatoes in good (dry) conditions.

-Many people also call this sprouting as chitting seed potatoes.
+Many people also call this sprouting or chitting seed potatoes.

 Finding a reputable seed potato supplier

-Before you plant your seed potatoes in the ground you need to decide where you are going to buy them, depending on the amount of seed you require, you can purchase your seed from a number of different vendors.
+Before you plant your seed potatoes in the ground you need to decide where you are going to buy them, depending on the amount of seed you require, you can purchase your seed from several different vendors.

 I would encourage you to find a reputable seed potato supplier rather than just use ones left over in the bottom of your bag purchased at the supermarket or farm shop, as the potatoes purchased from a seed potato supplier either online or in your community should have been inspected either by the Department of Agriculture or a similar reputable body.